adafruit/Bluefruit-NeoMatrix-Snowflake/README.md

 ## This repository has been archived

-They were mirrored to https://github.com/adafruit/Adafruit_Learning_System_Guides/tree/master/Bluetooth_NeoMatrix_Snowflake
+The contents were mirrored to https://github.com/adafruit/Adafruit_Learning_System_Guides/tree/master/Bluetooth_NeoMatrix_Snowflake

 ## Bluefruit-NeoMatrix-Snowflake
 BLE-controlled GFX (of a snowflake) on a NeoPixel 8x8 Matrix